mjambon/ocaml-wishlist/README.md

 In terms of implementation, we understand that a representation of the type should be available at runtime, which is not currently the case.
-Since we don't want to modify the current runtime, the representation of the type would not be a subfield of a value.
+Since we don't want to modify the current runtime, the representation of the type would not be a subfield of the value to be printed.
 As a consequence, `to_string` and `print` would require a special treatment by the compiler.
 Much like `assert` expands into something containing its location, `to_string x` would expand into something like `unsafe_to_string (typeof x) x`.
-The special `typeof` construct may or may not be accessible directly by the user for further applications.
+The special `typeof` construct may or may not be made available to the user for further applications.